llm-bible/llm-bible.github.io/_publications/nguyen2024benchmark.markdown

 bibkey: nguyen2024benchmark
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2404.17475"}
-tags: ['Tools', 'Language Modeling', 'RAG', 'Prompting', 'Applications']
+tags: ['Tools', 'Applications', 'RAG', 'Language Modeling', 'Prompting']
 ---
 Counterfactual text generation aims to minimally change a text, such that it is classified differently.
 Judging advancements in method development for